gcc-mirror/gcc/gcc/config/sh/sh.md

 ;;	T = 1: 0x80000000 -> reg
 ;;	T = 0: 0x7FFFFFFF -> reg
 ;; This works because 0 - 0x80000000 = 0x80000000.
+;;
+;; This insn must not match again after it has been split into the constant ;; load and negc.
+This is accomplished by the special negc insn that ;; has a use on the operand.
 (define_insn_and_split "*mov_t_msb_neg"
   [(set (match_operand:SI 0 "arith_reg_dest")
 	(minus:SI (const_int -2147483648)  ;; 0x80000000